pungme/jrpg/README.md

 # jrpg

+## The Idea

-javascript library for library for click through text ... just like in Japanese rpg style.
+javascript library for library for click through text ... just like in Japanese rpg style. throw the array of text and manipulate the text.
+With some important option like text speed, and so on ..

 ##### TODO